ideAxel/Deep-Learning-Volatility/README.md

 # In this repo you will find :

--The main file : main.ipynb
+-The main file :
+    * main.ipynb
+    * You can exectue the entire programe with this python file.

+-The c++ file :
+    * cppNeuralNet.cpp
--The c++ file with the hardcoding of the Neural Net and the gradient : cppNeuralNet.cpp
+    * with the hardcoding of the Neural Net and the gradient

+-The compilation output :
+    *  cppNeuralNet.cp311-win_amd64.pyd
--The compilation output to use the code easily : cppNeuralNet.cp311-win_amd64.pyd
+    *  to use the code easily So you don't need to compile the c++ code

+-The config file :
+    *  setup.py
--The config file for the c++ compilation if needed   : setup.py
+    *  for the c++ compilation if needed

 # The youtube video :
 ajouter le lien de la vidéo